 - Borrowed Catchphrase: Does this by accident when he's having his meltdown over being put in a command position and starts subconsciously imitating Serge during season 12.
 He calls Bitters a Dirtbag without realising it until after he's said it.

 - Brilliant, but Lazy: Church claims he is this... though Church may have been mistaken, exaggerating, deliberately trying to screw with Simmons, or only comparing Grif to the other Reds.
 It is perhaps notable that Simmons doesn't seem to disagree with Church that Grif is the smartest Red other than himself.
 He is finally confirmed to be legitimately cunning during the final episode of Revelation.
 During the fight against the Meta, Grif bodily throws himself onto The Meta's back.
 When The Meta throws him down, Grif steals his Brute Shot with a cocky "Yoink!".
 Considering that the Meta had been owning everyone's asses with the weapon at that point, using it to block all their attacks, it is likely that Grif knew they needed to get it off him, and decided to take advantage of his own mass and weight, putting himself in immense danger just to give his friends an edge.
-In 'Objects in Space', Grif was able to become fluent in Spanish in less than a month just to get Lopez's voice right.
+In Season 15, Grif was able to become fluent in Spanish in less than a month just to get Lopez's voice right.

 - Butt-Monkey: Every Red Team plan involves sacrificing him in one way or another.
 And that's not even counting the horrible, horrible beatdown he receives in Revelation at the hands of Tex.